‘Post’ wants to be Twitter without the character limit

 Post has big plans for news

 The key differentiator between Post and options like Mastodon is how Bardin and the team plan on delivering news.

 The plan here is to provide users a way to buy access to individual articles that are normally behind a paywall.
 Of course, this will require participation from actual developers.

-Additionally, users will be able to tip creators directly from the platform for content they enjoy.
-And finally, Post wants to have news sources and posts to display directly within the platform.
+Additionally, users can tip creators directly from the platform for content they enjoy.
+And finally, Post wants to have news sources and posts displayed directly within the platform.

 They are some lofty goals, but interest is definitely growing for the platform.
 Currently, over 100,000 people are waiting for entry.
 Head to this link if you’d like to join the waitlist.

 Have any thoughts on this?
 Carry the discussion over to our Twitter or Facebook.

 - Twitter adds new waiting period for Twitter Blue accounts